dtu-qmcm/qmcm_handbook/quarto_project/phd_timeline.md

 * Sustainability Assessment and Communication for 2.5 ECTS points (register through the [DTU course base](https://kurser.dtu.dk/) using course number [12950](https://kurser.dtu.dk/course/12950), [12951](https://kurser.dtu.dk/course/12951) or [12952](https://kurser.dtu.dk/course/12952)).
 * Supervision and facilitation of learning for 1.0 ECTS point (register through the [DTU Learning Lab](https://learninglab.dtu.dk/courses-and-events/supervision-and-facilitation-of-learning#dates--registration)).
-* PhD Seminars in Bioengineering and Synthetic Biology for 3.0 ECTS ([29903](https://kurser.dtu.dk/course/29903) You should attend at least 2/3 of the Friday seminar sessions and present yourself 3 times: one per year where the half-way presentation counts as one when done during the Friday seminar).
+* PhD Seminars in Bioengineering and Synthetic Biology for 3.0 ECTS (register as external course).
+You should attend at least 2/3 of the Friday seminar sessions (20 hours per year) and present yourself 2 times: on the second and third year (the half-way presentation counts as one when done during the Friday seminar).
+It is recommended that you also present in your first year.
 * Introduction to responsible conduct of research and research data management for new employees workshop (register through [DTU Inside](https://www.inside.dtu.dk/en/medarbejder/hr-og-arbejdsmiljoe/kompetenceudvikling/kursusoversigt_overside/kursusoversigt#?query=%7B%22Theme%22:%2235556%22,%22Role%22:%22%22,%22Language%22:%22%22,%22Cost%22:%22%22,%22SearchWord%22:%22%22,%22SortOn%22:%22%22,%22MaxRecords%22:10%7D)).

 There are many options for allocating the remaining required ECTS: